-A: Start-up schools are independent public charter schools that, essentially, Green Dot started from the ground-one grade at a time.
+Start-up schools are independent public charter schools that Green Dot starts from the ground up, building a community and culture one grade at a time.
 It takes four years to have a full 9-12 high school in place, and three years for a full 6-8 middle school.

-A: Green Dot schools are committed to serving all students, including those with special needs and ELL.
-Our educational programs are tailored to a student's individual needs, and we partner with the district to provide any additional services that may be required under a student's individualized education plan (IEP).
+Green Dot schools are committed to serving all students; including those with special needs and ELL, Our schools’ population usually mirrors that of the traditional district schools in the same areas.
+We tailor our educational programs to a student's individual needs, and we partner with the district to provide any additional services that may be required under a student's individualized education plan (IEP).

-A: Green Dot schools are open to all students, space permitting.
+Green Dot schools are open to all students, space permitting.
 Green Dot admits students entering the sixth or ninth grades through a public random drawing.
-All other grade levels are accepted from each school's respective waitlist.
+All other grade levels fill from each school’s respective waitlist.
 Depending on the campus, priority in the sixth and ninth grade lotteries may be given to siblings, founding families and/or to families living within the attendance area.
-Turnaround schools do not have a lottery, as they are neighborhood schools and allow all students to enroll.
+Transformation schools are neighborhood schools, and any student living within those enrollment boundaries may attend.

 - A research-based teaching framework

 - New teacher training (one full week of professional development and quarterly follow up sessions)

 - Twice-weekly, on site Professional Development and collaboration time

 - Core content-area coaches (“Curriculum Specialists”) for first year teachers and for those teaching intervention classes

 - Frequent observations leading up to the formal evaluation